 Watching this scene unfold, I thought, "Yeah, the guy has a point."

 If our oceans possessed creatures strong enough to do something about the way we're treating their home, I'm sure they would.
 We thoughtlessly dump an unbelievable amount of waste into our oceans every year.
-In plastic waste alone, eight million tons are deposited into the ocean annually.
+In plastic waste alone, 8 million tons are deposited into the ocean annually.
 Toxic waste materials, such as sewage sludge, industrial waste, and radioactive waste make up 80% of ocean pollution.
 Chemicals and toxins from pesticides are continually flowing into rivers and waterways that eventually land them right into the ocean, poisoning marine life.

 This scene alone isn't the extent to which "Aquaman" showcases ocean pollution.
 I lost count of the amount of jabs at humanity for their poor waste management.
 The king of Atlantis is angry that humans have simply claimed the oceans as their property without acknowledging the presence of the life within them.
 The people of Atlantis and the other kingdoms in the sea are fed up with waste and garbage flooding into their home because of the carelessness showed by the surface.